ccbeango/typoraNote/Fish/FreeBird in Fiji.md

 Are there anything I can say?
 Maybe nothing.
 You are genius, by the way, very smart~ haha.
 So, ni de dian hua hao ma shi duo shao?

+### The 9th Day  Friday Aguest 23 2019
+I absented my last lesson in the morning and all of lessons in the afternoon.
+Because just watched  a horrible moive of which I didn't like the type.

+I have a suggestion to everyone, don't freeze the whole piece of beef in the fridge unless you can have it for once or must be stupid.
+That's so awful I just wanna cook a part of beef and have to cut it thawing before.
+Take care.

+During the beef was unfreezed in the kitchen, I went to center of city in order to buy something with Shin.
+Shin's English is great, espically, listening skills.
+Such awesome!
+Another incredible thing about Shin that I wouldn't have got his real age completely, if he hadn't told me.
+38!!! looks like 28!!! **Mignon** guy, crazy!

+I like to talk with him, he is **humble** and **curltural**, the most point is so handsome, so cool.
+Haha, we talked a lot when we went shopping.
+Then, I got a new world, the green **groceries** market!
+I found most of groceries are more **ten-cent** than them in tapooCity.
+At the same time, I can get a discount if I talked with these **greengrocers** about the price probably.
+I got 3 pawpaws whose original cost was 3 from there and just was costed 2 dollars.
+I also found a Chinese store where everything is so expensive.
+I couldn't accept the truth.😂 Finally I still bought weijing that's a kind of flavouring.

+After that, we bought something else and come back to school.
+I cooked beef meat balls, probably, because of the different flour, **cassava flour** here, the flavour is not good but abe to be accpeted.
+Some of guys were treated by me with meat balls.
+Thanks for their **compliment**.

+I watched some English videos and then talked with Nuonuo by calling.
+Awesome!
+We talked a lot of thing.
+Haha, my shopping experience, liaison of pharses, huawei and xiaomi, trade war with American, marriage about a Chinese guy and a Sweden girl, and my phone number I am very scared about.
+Will someone is creepy and crazy call me?
+No, please don't do that!!!

+By the way, thanks for nuonuo's favors.
+Wanan!